• Home

 • You can integrate Google Calendar with Zapier to connect it to thousands of other apps, so you don't spend time creating events or copy/pasting event info.
 (If you use Apple Calendar to manage your Google Calendar, you can also use this feature.
 Again…complicated.)

-• While Apple Calendar allows you to schedule FaceTime video calls from the app, with Google Calendar, you can schedule video meetings over Google Meet or Zoom—which are arguably the more useful services, especially for business purposes.
+• While Apple Calendar allows you to schedule FaceTime video calls from the app, with Google Calendar, you can schedule video meetings over Google Meet or other services like Zoom through calendar plug-ins—which are arguably the more useful services, especially for business purposes.

 • Google Calendar integrates with Gmail.
 There's a sidebar, so you can see your upcoming appointments, and you can easily add event invites to your emails.
 Also, if you're trying to schedule a coffee or dinner with a friend (or anything else, really), you can offer a few different times and dates just by selecting them in the sidebar.
 Whichever slot they choose will then get confirmed on your calendar.